 - Work with others acting as a point of contact for outside agencies with regard to safeguarding. - Support and advise other staff in making referrals to other agencies - When required, liaise with the case manager and the Local Authority Designated Officer (LADO) in relation to child protection cases which concern a staff member. - Coordinate safeguarding training for all those in section 5, in line with section 6 of this document. - Raise awareness and understanding to the school community around policies and practice in relation to safeguarding. - Help promote educational outcomes by sharing information about vulnerable learners with relevant staff.
-This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; - are supported to identify the challenges that children in this group might face - make reasonable adjustments so that they act to best support these children. - Ensure a prompt and successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.
+This includes ensuring that staff: - know who these children are, - understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; - are supported to identify the challenges that children in this group might face - make reasonable adjustments so that they act to best support children who have had, or have ever had, a social worker. - Ensure a prompt and successful transfer of the Safeguarding/Child Protection File when a learner moves on to a new setting.
+This being 5 days at standard transition times and 5 days from the start of a new term if non-standard transition times. - Ensure appropriate safeguarding cover and availability during term time/ any out of hours/out of term activities managed by the school.